DhavalSharma19/ISSU_Tool_Automation/README.md

    can be reduced through a Compact Image procedure.
 This is a non-disruptive procedure that does not affect the switch's control plane or ability to forward data plane traffic. ""
 </pre>

-### Copying Image :- <br>

-Now we check if file already exists in the box or not.
-If it already exits then we skip the copy image section as it is already present in the box. <br>

 Now if file does not already exits we use api.copy_to_device() fucntion to Copy file from linux server to the device :- <br>